 Don’t sign silly online petitions, that is about the laziest thing you can do.
 Don’t submit generic form letters through online advocacy sites.
-Email is about the least effective.
+Emails are the least effective way to advocate.
 Staff will pay the LEAST amount of attention to these methods.

-Commenting via their public social media accounts would be best if you can’t do anything beyond digital — although that can be dismissed as well, since it is susceptible to comments from people who aren’t constituents.
+Commenting via their public social media accounts would be best if you can’t do anything beyond digital — although that can be dismissed as well since it is easily susceptible to comments from people who aren’t constituents.

-Calling is a step up — but if you call, do NOT read from some talking points you got online.
-I can speak from experience, if you read from talking points, you will be tuned out as soon as they’ve got the idea and they continue multitasking.
+Calling is a step up — but if you call, do NOT read from a script you got online.
+I can speak from experience, if you read from talking points, you will be tuned out as soon as they’ve got the idea so they can continue multitasking on the computer.

 If your message doesn’t have an impact on the staff or intern you are talking to, you can’t honestly expect it to reach your Congressman.
 Formulate your own informed thoughts and insightful questions — it is much easier to talk to someone who calls in with a curious, inquisitive tone versus someone who is rude and confrontational.

 Staff are busy, they don’t really want to talk to you, but you can (and should) engage in conversation with them.
-If you don’t like the answer you are getting from the person who answered, don’t ask to speak to the Congressman, but rather to the Legislative Director or Chief of Staff.
-Get to know them by name, be friendly with them, not hostile.
+If you don’t like the responses you are getting from the person who answered, don’t ask to speak to the Congressman, but rather to the Legislative Director or Chief of Staff.
+Get to know those people by name, be friendly with them, not hostile.

 Knowing their names can get you past the gatekeepers and to the people who have real or better answers.
 Then in the future you can call in with a friendly and confident tone and say “Yeah, this John Smith, is George available?”

 You’re likely to be connected.
 When someone calls and just says “Can I speak to the Congressman?” that raises red flags immediately and we have to try screening you.